-Full-time courses of four-years' duration are offered in Civil, Electrical, Mechanical, Industrial, and Aeronautical Engineering, and in Naval Architecture: all of these lead to the degree of Bachelor of Engineering.
-A four-year full-time course in Surveying is offered by the School of Surveying leading to the degree of Bachelor of Surveying.
+Full-time courses of four-years' duration are offered in Civil, Electrical, Mechanical, Industrial, and Aeronautical Engineering, and in Naval Architecture: all of these lead to the award of the degree of Bachelor of Engineering.
+Four-year full-time courses in Surveying and Surveying Science are offered by the School of Surveying leading to the award of the degrees of Bachelor of Surveying and Bachelor of Surveying Science.

 The award of the degree of Bachelor of Engineering is recognized by the Institution of Engineers, Australia, as giving complete exemption from the examinations required for admission to the grade of Member.
 Substantial or complete recognition is accorded to these courses by overseas engineering institutions.